The Terrascope Curriculum

 Terrascope Field Trip:

 Each spring, Terrascope students spend a week visiting a location of significance to the complex problem they posed solutions to in the fall.
-For example, during spring break in March of 2009 we visited the western U.S. and Mexico to see first hand water use and conservation.
-In spring 2010, we visited Abu Dhabi to explore the worls's first carbon neutral city as part of our study of carbon sequestration.
-Terrascope students automatically qualify for the trip: others will be considered if space permits.
+For example, during spring break in March of 2014 we visited Northern California to see power generation facilities.
+In spring 2013, we traveled to South Africa in conjunction with our year’s study of issues related to ensuring global access to clean water.
+Terrascope students automatically qualify for the trip.
 Learn more about field trips from prior years here.